shiznix/unity-gentoo/README_saucy_known_issues.txt

  * not possible to change mouse cursor theme
  (cursor theme packages are missing in overlay too)

+- launchpad bug #1059374
+ * Using Adwaita, many widgets are drawn with a solid black background
+ * work around:
+   -> run 'gsettings set com.canonical.desktop.interface scrollbar-mode normal' -> OR use 'unity-tweak-tool' and set scrolling to 'backward compatibility'

 - Time & Date settings in System Settings segfaults gnome-control-center (will maybe self fix once Saucy has a proper gnome-3.8 patchset for gnome-control-center)